poojithatholeti2/BookFlix.API/README.md

  `"Give a book that is related to finance or money."`

 ### 2. Semantic Query Embedding Generation
-- The query is sent to a Python-based microservice using `IEmbeddingService`, where Groq LLM converts it into a high-dimensional vector for semantic understanding.
+- The query is sent to a Python-based microservice using `IEmbeddingService`, where it is converted into a high-dimensional vector for semantic understanding.

 ### 3. Vector Similarity Search
 - The .NET backend uses `pgvector` with PostgreSQL to compare the query vector against stored book vectors, identifying semantically similar books using cosine similarity.